본문 바로가기

 Korean diaspora golfers have simultaneously secured their spots in the LIV Golf league.

-Taehun Lee, a Korean-Canadian, shot a 5-under-par 65 on the final day of the LIV Golf Promotion (total prize money of 1.5 million dollars) held at Black Diamond Ranch (par 70) in Lecanto, Florida, USA, on January 11 (local time).
-With a total score of 11-under-par 129, he won the tournament by five strokes.
-By finishing in the top three, Lee has officially qualified for the LIV Golf league this year.
-This tournament served as a promotion event, where players competed for entry into LIV Golf.
+On January 11 (local time), Taehun Lee, a Korean-Canadian golfer, surged ahead with a 5-under-par 65 in the final round of the LIV Golf Promotion event (total prize money: 1.5 million dollars) held at Black Diamond Ranch (par 70) in Lecanto, Florida, USA.
+He won the tournament by five strokes with a total of 11-under-par 129.
+By finishing among the top three, Lee officially earned his place in the LIV Golf league for this year.
+This tournament served as a promotion event, where players competed for the right to participate in LIV Golf.

 Taehun Lee and Anthony Kim Qualify for LIV Golf Taehun Lee is smiling brightly while holding the trophy right after winning the LIV Golf promotion.
 Lecanto, USA ?
 Reuters Yonhap News Agency

-Starting the final round with a two-shot lead, Lee carded six birdies and one bogey.
-He distanced himself from his competitors early on, making his first birdie at the 4th hole (par 4), back-to-back birdies at the 6th and 7th holes, and another birdie at the 9th hole (par 5), reducing his score by four strokes on the front nine alone.
-He then made par saves on the next five holes and virtually sealed his victory with consecutive birdies on the 15th and 16th holes.
-His only bogey came at the 17th hole (par 3).
+Lee started the final round with a two-shot lead and recorded six birdies and one bogey.
+He distanced himself from his competitors by carding his first birdie on the 4th hole (par 4), back-to-back birdies on the 6th and 7th holes, and another birdie on the 9th hole (par 5), reducing his score by four strokes just on the front nine.
+He then made five consecutive pars before virtually sealing his victory with consecutive birdies on the 15th and 16th holes.
+His only bogey came on the 17th hole (par 3).

-Lee has achieved four career wins on the Korea Professional Golfers' Association (KPGA) Tour.
-By winning this event, he also earned a winner's prize of 200,000 dollars (approximately 290 million won).
-In a post-victory interview, he said with a bright smile, "I played under a completely different kind of tension compared to regular tournaments.
-Focusing on minimizing mistakes led to a great result."
-He added, "I'm looking forward to competing with world-class players like Bryson DeChambeau (USA) and Jon Rahm (Spain), and I expect to learn a lot."
+Lee has four career wins on the Korea Professional Golfers' Association (KPGA) Tour.
+By winning this event, he also took home the winner's prize of 200,000 dollars (approximately 290 million Korean won).
+In a post-victory interview, he said, "I played under a completely different kind of pressure compared to a regular tournament.
+Focusing on minimizing mistakes led to a great result," he said with a bright smile.
+He added, "I'm really looking forward to competing with world-class players like Bryson DeChambeau from the United States and Jon Rahm from Spain, and I think I will be able to learn a lot from them."

-As for Korea, Wang Jeonghun played well with a 2-under-par 68 but had to settle for a tie for fourth place (3-under-par 137).
-By finishing within the top 13, Wang earned a spot in the Asian Tour International Series.
-Lee Soomin, Hwang Doyeon, Kim Hongtaek, and Park Sungguk, who also competed, did not qualify for the LIV Golf league.
+Wang Jeonghun of Korea played well with a 2-under-par 68 on this day but had to settle for a tie for fourth place (3-under-par 137).
+By finishing among the top 13, Wang earned a spot in the Asian Tour International Series.
+Other Korean golfers who competed, including Lee Soomin, Hwang Doyeon, Kim Hongtaek, and Park Sungguk, failed to qualify for the LIV Golf league.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.